criskoapps/criskoapps.github.io/README.md

 Twenty-five years
 And my life is still
 I'm trying to get up
 That great big hill of hope
 For a destination

 I realized quickly
 When I knew I should
 That the world was made up
 For this brotherhood of man
 For whatever that means

 And so I cry sometimes
 When I'm lying in bed
 Just to get it all out
 What's in my head
 And I, I am feeling
 A little peculiar

 And so I wake in the morning

-And I step outside
+And thenn I step outside

-And I take deep breath
+And I take a deep breath
 And I get real high
+And I

-And I scream from the top of my lungs
+Scream from the top of my lungs
 What's going on?

 And I say, hey, yeah, yeah-eah
 Hey, yeah, yeah
 I said, hey!
 What's goin' on?

 And I sing, hey, yeah, yeah-eah
 Hey, yeah, yeah
 I said, hey!
 What's going on?

 And I try, oh, my God, do I try
 I try all the time
 In this institution

 And I pray, oh, my God, do I pray
 I pray every single day
 For a revolution

 And so I cry sometimes
 When I'm lying in bed
 Just to get it all out
 What's in my head
 And I, I am feeling
 A little peculiar

 And so I wake in the morning
 And I step outside
 And I take deep breath
 And I get real high
 And I scream from the top of my lungs
 What's going on?

 And I say, hey, yeah, yeah-eah
 Hey, yeah, yeah
 I said, hey!
 What's goin' on?

 And I sing, hey, yeah, yeah-eah
 Hey, yeah, yeah
 I said, hey!
 What's going on?

 And I say, hey, yeah, yeah-eah
 Hey, yeah, yeah
 I said, hey!
 What's goin' on?

 And I sing, hey, yeah, yeah-eah
 Hey, yeah, yeah, yeah, yeah
 I said, hey!
 What's going on?

 Twenty-five years
 And my life is still
 I'm trying to get up
 That great big hill of hope
 For a destination

 [índice](#belenus---letras-das-músicas-ensaiadas)